 Targeting Trigger Points for Pain Relief and Muscle Function

-The needle insertion directly targets trigger points - tight knots of muscle fibers that are in constant contraction.
+The needle insertion directly targets trigger points which are tight knots of muscle fibers that are in constant contraction.
 This mechanical stimulation helps release these chronically contracted muscle segments.

 The needle insertion triggers an involuntary muscle contraction called a local twitch response.
 This twitch helps reset abnormal muscle tone and break the pain-spasm cycle.